 What types of life insurance are there?

-Life insurance (also known as life assurance – see differences below) can protect your family in the event of your death and pays a lump sum within the length of the policy, say 20 or 25 years, or until retirement.
+Life insurance (which many of us also know as life assurance) can protect your family in the event of your death and pays a lump sum within the length of the policy which you have agreed with the insurer, say 20 or 25 years.

-- Life assurance is a policy that covers you until you claim.
-Even if you get a term policy lasting 10 years, there’s no guarantee you will die, so you could be paying life insurance premiums for peace of mind.
+- Life assurance remains in force for your whole life (as long as you keep up the monthly premiums).
+Even if you get a term policy lasting 10 years, there’s no guarantee you will die within that term, so you could be paying life insurance premiums for peace of mind.